-Account

-Class in package 'Domain Model'

-The Account defines the user details that are stored as clients.
-It provides all the information required for billing and product delivery and other information can be related to this record such as preferences and alerts, it is self-managed in the sense that clients are able to keep their own information up-to-date through a web interface ensuring that the system has the latest information.
+Class in package 'Domain Model' The Account defines the user details tha product delivery and other information of the sense that clients are able to keep the has the latest information. at are stored as clients.
+It provides all the information required for billing and can be related to this record such as preferences and alerts. it is self-managed in eir own information up-to-date through a web interface ensuring that the system Account Version 1.0 Phase 1.0 Proposed Benjamin Hutton created on 17/03/2005.
+Last modified 15/05/2015 INCOMING STRUCTURAL RELA TIONSHIPS Page 4 of 12 Data Modeling Report 15 May 2015 Data Modeling Report 15 May, 2015 Data Modeling Report INCOMING STRUCTURAL RELA 15 May, 2015 TTONSHIPS Data Modeling Report INCOMING STRUCTURAL RELA ⇒ Collaboration from "control" Vie 15 May, 2015 TTIONSHIPS ew Account Details to Account Data Modeling Report INCOMING STRUCTURAL RELA → Collaboration from "control" Vie 15 May, 2015 ATIONSHIPS ew Account Details to Account [Name is getAccountDetails().

-Account

-Version 1.0 Phase 1.0 Proposed

-Benjamin Hutton created on 17/03/2005.
-Last modified 15/05/2015

-INCOMING STRUCTURAL RELATIONSHIPS

-Page 4 of 12

-Data Modeling Report

-15 May, 2015

-INCOMING STRUCTURAL RELATIONSHIPS

--> Collaboration from "control" View Account Details to Account

-[Name is getAccountDetails().
 Direction is 'Source -> Destination'.]

--> Collaboration from "control" Delete User to Account

-[Name is retrieveAccountDetails().
+Data Modeling Report INCOMING STRUCTURAL RELA ⇒ Collaboration from "control" Vie 15 May, 2015 ATIONSHIPS ew Account Details to Account [Name is getAccountDetails().
+Direction is 'Source -> Destination'.] lete Liser to Account Data Modeling Report INCOMING STRUCTURAL RELA 15 May, 2015 TIONSHIPS ew Account Details to Account [Name is getAccountDetails().
+Direction is 'Source -> Destination'.] lete User to Account [Name is retrieveAccountDetails().
 Direction is 'Source -> Destination'.]

--> Collaboration from "control" Create New Account to Account

-$[\ Name\ is\ submitNewAccountDetails().\ Direction\ is\ 'Source -> Destination'.\]$
+Data Modeling Report INCOMING STRUCTURAL RELA 15 May, 2015 TTIONSHIPS ew Account Details to Account [Name is getAccountDetails().
+Direction is 'Source -> Destination'.] lete User to Account [Name is retrieveAccountDetails().
+Direction is 'Source -> Destination'.]